Low-Rank Filtering and Smoothing for Sequential Deep Learning: Acknowledgments

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 The authors gratefully acknowledge co-funding by the Carl Zeiss Foundation, (project "Certification and Foundations of Safe Machine Learning Systems in Healthcare") and the European Union (ERC, ANUBIS, 101123955).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
-Neither the European Union nor the granting authority can be held responsible for them.
-Philipp Hennig is a member of the Machine Learning Cluster of Excellence, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC number 2064/1 – Project number 390727645; he also gratefully acknowledges the German Federal Ministry of Education and Research (BMBF) through the Tübingen AI Center (FKZ: 01IS18039A); and funds from the Ministry of Science, Research and Arts of the State of Baden-Württemberg.
+Neither the European Union nor the granting authority can be held responsible for them).
+Philipp Hennig is a member of the Machine Learning Cluster of Excellence, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC number 2064/1 – Project number 390727645; he also gratefully acknowledges funds from the Ministry of Science, Research and Arts of the State of Baden-Württemberg.
 Frank Schneider is supported by funds from the Cyber Valley Research Fund.
 Joanna Sliwa and Nathanael Bosch are grateful to the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for support.
-Further, we are grateful to Marvin Pförtner for the helpful discussions and the members of Methods of Machine Learning group for providing feedback to the manuscript.